wjakob/nanobind/docs/api_extra.rst

    .. cpp:function:: auto cast(rv_policy policy = rv_policy::automatic_reference, handle parent = {})

-      The expression ``array.cast(policy, handle)`` is almost equivalent to :cpp:func:`nb::cast(array, policy, handle) <cast>`.
+      The expression ``array.cast(policy, parent)`` is almost equivalent to :cpp:func:`nb::cast(array, policy, parent) <cast>`.

       The main difference is that the return type of :cpp:func:`nb::cast
       <cast>` is :cpp:class:`nb::object <object>`, which renders as a rather
       non-descriptive ``object`` in Python bindings.
-The ``.cast()`` method instead returns a wrapper type, whose signature matches that of the original nd-array.
+The ``.cast()`` method returns a custom wrapper type that still derives from :cpp:class:`nb::object <object>`, but whose type signature in bindings reproduces that of the original nd-array.

 Data types
 ^^^^^^^^^^